filpia/widdoughmaker/README.md

 # Tools:
 The WIDDoughMaker fetches assets (aka pitches) and their respective price histories.
 Afterwards, exploratory data analysis via python

+# Infrastructure Overview

+1. Code in docker container for hitting API to fetch current rates

+2. Schedule docker container to execute as a lambda, outpput written to `s3://wid-prices`

+3. Use `etl/stack_records_wide_to_long.py` to transform the data from wide to long format, writing the output to `s3://wid-prices-processed`

+4. Configure AWS Glue crawler to traverse the `s3://wid-prices-processed` bucket, making the contents queryable on-demand.
+See configuration in section below

+5. Add partitions?

 # Sample price chart
 [Click me](https://www.whiskyinvestdirect.com/tullibardine/2015/Q4/BBF/chart.do)